-Filing a tax extension for your 2020 returns
+Filing a tax extension for your 2021 returns

 Tax dates to remember

-- Deadline for 2020 IRA contributions
+- Deadline for 2021 IRA/HSA contributions

-You still have to pay taxes owed by April 15
+You still have to pay taxes owed by April 18, 20221

-Filing for a tax extension only means you can extend the deadline to submit your tax paperwork.
-If you owe any taxes, payment is still due by April 15.
-Your tax payment may be reduced by any amounts already paid through withholding or prior estimated tax payments.
-By filing an extension and making a large enough payment, you may be able to avoid interest charges as well as any IRS penalties related to late filing and/or late payment2.
-The penalties for failure to file a tax return or pay taxes when due can increase your tax bill the longer you delay, and can each approach 25 percent of the tax due.
+Filing for a tax return extension only extends the deadline to submit your tax paperwork.
+If you owe any taxes, payment is still due by April 18.1 Your tax payment may be reduced by any amounts previously withheld and estimated tax payments.
+By making a large enough payment, you may be able to avoid interest charges as well as any penalties for late payment.
+The penalties for failure to pay taxes when due can increase your tax bill the longer you delay.4

 - Estimate your tax bill.
 Do a rough draft of your Form 1040 or consult with your tax preparer to find out what you will owe in taxes this year.
-If you find you are actually due a refund, you may not need to worry about your tax bill but will want to file for the refund.
+If you find you are due a refund, you may not need to worry about your tax bill but will want to file for the refund.

 Small business tax extensions rules